Azure/AppService/_posts/2023-03-03-App-service-environment-v3-pricing.md

 ## Advanced scenarios

 The first two scenarios were basic and were intended to give you a quick sense of how pricing works on App Service Environment v3.
 Realistically, you'll have many more instances and probably be using a combination of the SKUs.
-The following scenarios will give you a better sense of the cost saving opportunities for those cases.
+The following scenarios will give you a better sense of the cost saving opportunities for these use cases.

 ### Scenario 3: SKU mix

 To accommodate various app types in your App Service Environment v2, you use a combination of the tiers in various quantities.
-The first estimate will be using pay as you go pricing, and the second will use a 3 year reservation on the stamp fee.
+The first estimate will be using pay-as-you-go pricing, and the second will use a 3 year reservation on the stamp fee.

 [Stamp fee + 20(I1) + 10(I2) + 5(I3) = $991.34 + $12,483.00 = **$13,474.34**](https://azure.com/e/6139e2a572ab4d82a263278e08f61eaa)